totuni/esp-studio-examplesII/InputStreams/source/README.md

 The Kafka source connectors are used for the following scenarios:

-- Ingesting large-scale event data from operational systems.
+- Ingesting large-scale event data from operational systems
-- Streaming logs, sensor readings, financial transactions, or telemetry data.
+- Streaming logs, sensor readings, financial transactions, or telemetry data
-- Integrating with enterprise pipelines already built on Kafka or Azure Event Hubs.
+- Integrating with enterprise pipelines already built on Kafka or Azure Event Hubs
-- Supporting real-time analytics on live data as it flows through the Kafka stream.
+- Supporting real-time analytics on live data as it flows through the Kafka stream

 ### Test the Source_Kafka Window and View the Results